This lamp, continuously lit in our lobby,

-This dialogue will continue with a Panel Discussion in January/February, 2018.
-(Exact date TBD.)
+This dialogue will continue with a discussion in January 22, 2018.
+A planning session – where we are; where we want to go.
 Our goal is to provide a forum for more formal discussion of the issues at hand and we will take a look — not just at Charlottesville — but at trends and movements in professional, academic, and community theaters across America.

 Summer 2018.
 A social event – a way for us to come together – a gathering to break bread and continue the dialogue in a nurturing and festive environment.
 Details to be set by April/May.

 Our Ghostlight is on.
 Everyone is welcome to join our mission of forging community and theatre.